tesseract-ocr/tessdoc/ImproveQuality.md

 ### Transparency / Alpha channel

-Some image formats (e.g. png) can have [alpha-channel](https://www.techopedia.com/definition/1945/alpha-channel) for providing transparency feature.
+Some image formats (e.g. png) can have an [alpha-channel](https://www.techopedia.com/definition/1945/alpha-channel) for providing a transparency feature.

-Tesseract 3.0x expects that users remove alpha channel from image before using image in tesseract.
-This can done e.g. with ImageMagick command:
+Tesseract 3.0x expects that users remove the alpha channel from the image before using the image in tesseract.
+This can be done e.g. with ImageMagick command:
 ```
 convert input.png -alpha off output.png
 ```

-Tesseract 4.00 removes alpha channel with leptonica function [pixRemoveAlpha()](https://github.com/DanBloomberg/leptonica/blob/648a3be52b6a004df14671de7004416f9a3ce489/src/pixconv.c#L133): it removes alpha component by blending with white background.
-In some case (e.g. OCR of [movie subtitles](https://github.com/tesseract-ocr/tesseract/issues/2048#issuecomment-438015376)) this can lead to problems, so users would need to remove alpha channel (or pre-process image by inverting image colors) by themself.
+Tesseract 4.00 removes the alpha channel with leptonica function [pixRemoveAlpha()](https://github.com/DanBloomberg/leptonica/blob/648a3be52b6a004df14671de7004416f9a3ce489/src/pixconv.c#L133): it removes the alpha component by blending it with a white background.
+In some case (e.g. OCR of [movie subtitles](https://github.com/tesseract-ocr/tesseract/issues/2048#issuecomment-438015376)) this can lead to problems, so users would need to remove the alpha channel (or pre-process the image by inverting image colors) by themself.

 ### Tools / Libraries